 Email us if you need recommendations on classes or trainers.

 - Exercise – This is probably the number one New Year’s Resolution.
 But face it; both you and your dog need it.
 Set your alarm clock a half hour early and take your dog for a gentle stroll before work – it will give you more energy to face your day, and it will wear your dog out a bit before you leave him or her alone all day.
+Tiring your dog out before leaving them is often crucial, especially if they’re left inside.
+Dogs that live outside have more chance to tire themselves out and to do their business, so they don’t always need walking first thing in the morning.
+If the dog does live outside, some owners might want to consider contacting a company that offers a dog poop service.
+They can pick up the dog’s mess in the backyard, ensuring that owners don’t have to do it when they return from work.
+For dogs that live inside, a walk is always good though.
 Southern California has many dog friendly hiking trails, dog parks, and even beaches, and winter is the perfect time to get outdoors and enjoy our beautiful weather.
+And after all the walking and running, make sure your dog has a comfortable space to catch up with its sleep.
+Clean their bed once a week, and if it is worn out, get a new one.
+If you own an older dog, a comfortable sleeping space can do good for his/her health.
+So, look for the best bed for older dogs that can keep your old buddy smiling and wagging after a good sleep.

 - Get a check up – Even if your pet seems healthy, there could be something happening medically that you don’t see.
 Just like people, dogs (and cats) need routine vaccinations, dental exams, and regular check-ups.
-Catching something early will make treatment easier and less expensive, and will greatly improve your pet’s well being and help them live longer.
-(And while you’re at it – make yourself a dentist appointment as well.)
+Catching something early will make treatment easier and less expensive (even less expensive if you have pet insurance cover from someone like embrace pet insurance), and will greatly improve your pet’s well being and help them live longer.
+And while you’re at it – make yourself a dentist appointment as well.

 Happy New Year from everyone in the Squad – and good luck sticking to those resolutions!